-- 1. Make sure you have adequate time to get through the packet, or the portion of the packet you wish to accomplish today.
+- Make sure you have adequate time to get through the packet, or the portion of the packet you wish to accomplish today.
 Please note that each packet takes approximately 2 hours to complete and a good chunk of that time is used for things PRIOR to the meeting.
 So schedule your time accordingly.

 - 2. Make sure you have a comfortable environment; comfortable seating, a table to write on, minimal distractions.

 - 3. Have with you, the following items:

 - a.
-A story, picture, symbol or thing that, by explaining its importance, tells your partner more about you.
+A bible and a catechism

 - b.
-A bible and a catechism
+Your session outline

 - c.
-Your session outline
+Your worksheet

 - d.
-Your worksheet
+Pen/Pencil/Paper

 - e.
-Pen/Pencil/Paper
+A positive, open attitude

 - f.
-A positive, open attitude

-- g.
 A computer/notepad or phone with access to the internet

 - 4. Provide a snack/meal to share.
 Take turns, if you wish, providing a snack to share.